gosha-kap/crazzyoffice/README.md

 ## Configuration
 App is build on ***Spring MVC*** framework which contain simple ***Spring Security*** and ***Spring Data Jpa*** realisation.
 Your can change credentials in Security config file.
 By default username and password is *admin*.
 Jpa config is loaded paramets from *persistence-mysql.properties* file.
 I used localy installed postgresql database.To create table use *init.sql* script.
+All actions logs in file that located in $HOME\Logs directory.

 To create telegram bot use the main *BotFather* bot.
 When your get you botToken, your can set it in *telegram.properties* file.
 I didn't have ssl certificate to set WebHook so I used [ngrok](https://ngrok.com/) service what redirect query from bot to app.
 To handle request I used ready [TelegramBots](https://github.com/rubenlagus/TelegramBots)